I donated in support of this campaign.

 Dr. Paul T. Kotzbauer, MD, PhD, and professor in the department of neurology at Washington University School of Medicine, is one of the lead doctors helping us fight the good fight.
 His current research is focused on understanding disease mechanisms and developing improved diagnostic and therapeutic approaches in Parkinson's disease and in the hereditary neurological disorder NBIA - Neurodegeneration with Brain Iron Accumulation, under which INAD falls.
 As explained by Dr. Kotzbauer, "I have been able to identify a definitive link between Parkinson's disease and INAD.
 Accumulation of the alpha-synuclein protein, a defining feature of Parkinson's disease, also occurs in INAD, affecting the same regions of the central nervous system.
 Thus, further understanding of these two neurodegenerative disorders will help to develop new treatments and ultimately a cure.”
 As affirmed by J. Paul Taylor, M.D., Ph.D., Faculty Member, Chair of Cell and Molecular Biology Department at St. Jude Children’s Research Hospital and Howard Hughes Medical Institute Investigator, “Mutations in PLA2G6 have been associated with other brain disorders, such as Parkinson’s and Alzheimer’s diseases.
 Research shows that some INAD patients present Lewy bodies and neurofibrillary tangles in the brain, which suggests a shared pathogenesis.
 Supporting science aimed towards a better understanding of INAD and PLA2G6 gene mutations could also benefit the other brain diseases in which PLA2G6 has been implicated.”
 To learn more click here!

-Bisous For Léo will raise funds to benefit the INADcure Foundation (www.inadcure.org).
+Bisous For Léo raises funds to benefit the INADcure Foundation (www.inadcure.org).
 The INADcure Foundation is the only U.S.-based nonprofit dedicated to the INAD community.
 It was formed to fund scientific research for treatments and a cure for INAD and other forms of PLA2G6-related neurodegeneration (PLAN).
-The Foundation works to identify and fund the most promising INAD research projects, including the work being carried out at Dr. Kotzbauer's lab.

 FOLLOW US ON SOCIAL MEDIA: